Elliott Webb: BRMB

 In April 1997 Webb moved to BRMB, Birmingham to present the evening show and provide holiday cover for the then breakfast host, Les Ross.
 It was during one of these cover periods in 1999 that Webb hosted the notorious Two Strangers and a Wedding contest where people competed to win the chance to marry a complete stranger.
 Carla Germaine and Greg Cordell were the chosen couple who tied the knot having met only minutes before.
 The contest received condemnation from many but generated worldwide publicity for the station.
 It was later the subject of two networked ITV documentaries and gained much press coverage.

 Webb eventually took over the breakfast show full-time following the departure of Ross in 2002.
 After 12 years, Webb was axed from BRMB in October 2009 following the purchase of the station by new owner Orion Media.

 Hit40UK and 95.8 Capital FM

 In 2003 Webb covered presenting duties for the nationally broadcast chart show Hit40UK.
 He has also presented the Capital FM produced and networked weekly entertainment show Seven and the Capital FM weekend breakfast show.

 Current radio work

 Since leaving BRMB, Webb has been working as a freelance presenter for a variety of BBC and commercial stations.
 Regular shows include weekday mid-mornings on BBC Hereford & Worcester and Sunday afternoon on Heart Gloucestershire.
 He also covers shows on BBC Radio WM, BBC Radio Shropshire and BBC CWR.
 From 3 November 2014, Webb hosted the breakfast show full-time with Toni McDonald following the departure of Howard Bentham on BBC Hereford and Worcester.
+Webb currently hosts the Daytime show on BBC Hereford and Worcester, with his producers Kalpana Boodhoo and Charlotte Broadbent.
+A most recent project involved Webb attempting to brew his own cider with apples and pears from the station's car park.